bradydowling/ikpdb/docs/index.rst

 When Cloud9 asks IKPdb to add a breakpoint to a file, it sends a path relative to workspace's
 root: "archive-tool/archive_server.py".
-To build an absolute path, IKPdb will use the value of the "--ikpdb-working-directory" parameter or will default to IKPDb's current working directory.
+To build an absolute path, IKPdb will use the value of the `--ikpdb-working-directory` parameter or will default to IKPdb's current working directory.
-In our example --ikpdb-working-directory would be "/opt/servers/archive-tools/".
+In our example `--ikpdb-working-directory` would be `/opt/servers/archive-tools/`.
 This is done by IKPdb::normalize_path_in() method.

-When IKPdb reach a breakpoint, it will normalize the path by removing IKPdb's current working directory then - if it's defined - it will prepend the value of "--ikpdb-client-working-directory" so that the debugging client (Cloud9) will be able to display the breakpoint.
+When IKPdb reach a breakpoint, it will normalize the path by removing IKPdb's current working directory then - if it's defined - it will prepend the value of `--ikpdb-client-working-directory` so that the debugging client (Cloud9) will be able to display the breakpoint.
-In our example --ikpdb-client-working-directory will be "/archive-tools/".
+In our example `--ikpdb-client-working-directory` will be `/archive-tools/`.
 This is done by IKPdb::normalize_path_out() method.

 Summary